 There are moments when Anya Taylor-Joy is still jolted awake in the middle of the night with a strange epiphany: she played Emma Woodhouse.
-To be sure, the English and Argentine actor is aware she donned the costumes of Jane Austen’s most devilish heroine only last year.
+To be sure, the English-American-Argentinian actor is aware she donned the costumes of Jane Austen’s most devilish heroine only last year.
 She also knows she is doing press for the finished film when we meet one brisk morning outside Central Park.
 But sitting on a drawing room couch, and underneath a comfy-looking blanket, the star is reflective about what a whirlwind it’s been jumping into her first comedy—and an adaptation of a beloved yet elusive literary icon.

 “My brain does this very clever thing, I think,” Taylor-Joy says, “which is it either doesn’t really let me know what’s going on or it doesn’t impress upon me the importance of a situation, because otherwise I’d be in my bathroom screaming.”
 Hence how she can go from getting a cold call about meeting with a first-time director for a new Emma adaptation to agreeing the next day with filmmaker Autumn de Wilde that they’ll take a stab at a protagonist who’s thwarted many a previous leading lady.